Belikeemmanuel/find-my-pharm/Capstone Proposal.md

 **Get/pharmacies/:drugId**

-- Get a list of pharmacies with the selected drug by the user using the drug id and user location as a sort or filter method
+- Get a list of pharmacies with the selected drug by the user using the drug id and user location as a sort or filter method making use of google maps api and havesine function

 sample: Get /pharmacies?drugId=1

 **Get/pharmacies/:pharmId**

+- Get the details of the pharmacy selected by the pharmId such as contact details like phone number and email as well as address

 sample: Get /pharmacies?pharmId=1